EnCo-de/E-commerce/README.md

    Now, open a web browser and go to your local domain – http://127.0.0.1:8000/

    Use the Django admin site http://127.0.0.1:8000/admin/ try logging in with the superuser account and add some product categories and products to the store.

+   You can also load some sample product data

+   (env) $ python manage.py loaddata products.json